Exploring Languages

 For our prototype, we require that the two questions have the same question text, the same collection of tags, and the same collection of possible answers with the same answer marked correct.
 However, we do not require that the tags or possible answers appear in the same order.

-We note that type Choice
+We note that type Choice has a

-derived instance of class Eq
+derived instance of class Eq.
+Thus we

 can give an instance

-definition to make Question
+definition to make Question an

-instance of class Eq
+instance of class Eq.

 instance Eq Question where

-Now, let’s consider the examination as a whole.
+-- fill in the detailsNow, let’s consider the examination as a whole.
 It consists of a

 title and a list of questions.
-We thus define the data type Exam
+We thus define the data type Exam as

 follows.